noahsug/fast-replace/README.md

 fast-replace <from> <to> [paths...]

   <from>              Regex pattern to match
-  <to>                String to replace matched pattern, use $1 to match regex
+  <to>                String to replace matched pattern, use $1, $2, etc to
-                      groups
+                      match regex groups
   [paths...]
 Directories or files to recursively search

 Options: